CCharlieLi/APMC/drone.md

 ### Problems

-* The maximum distance of most civilian UAVs is less than 5 miles.
+* The maximum distance of most civilian UAVs is less than 5 kilometres.
-* For industry-level drones, it's around 30-50 miles.
+* For industry-level drones, it's around 30-50 kilometres.
 * Lose connection, out of control.

 --